rolzav/wpland/README.md

 - WordPress installed
 - Parent theme Bootscore
 - Child theme of Bootscore
-- front-page.php created.
-- modulebx-ajax.js
+- USER and AI.Copilot Assistance

 So far this is setup.